petkorutesic/databases-slides/02-RelationalDatamodel.md

 Key satisfies two conditions:
 1. no two tuples in any state of the relation can have identical values of all attributes in the key
-2. it is a *minimal superkey* - such that removing any attributes from it violates the uniqueness constraint in condition 1.
+2. it is a *minimal superkey* - removing any attributes from it violates the uniqueness constraint in condition 1.

 a key is also a superkey but not vice versa